comagic/pg_test/README.rst

     # Build docker image
     docker build scripts/docker_postgres
     docker run -d -p 5432:5432 <image_id from output of previous command>

+Clone source code of repository with DB to *comagic_db* directory.
+It's necessary for correct work of the following command!

 Then run examples from **db_test** repository with command:

 .. code-block:: bash

-   # DB directory have to be pre-created
+   # DB directory have to be pre-created and placed to *comgic_db* directory as
-   mkdir ../comagic_db
+   # mentioned above
    db_test -u -t examples/ -d comagic:../comagic_db -h localhost -p 5432

+ **NOTE: running python (service) related tests requires installed service and its components.
+For example execution scenarios in file:
+ *examples/tests/python/python_db_yandex_metrika.py* requires installed
+ *comagic_asi*.
+If you want run only pure db tests, then remove or move out all data from *examples/tests/python/* directory.

 Where: